 Firstly ensure you connect to the real WiFi Network of that location.
-There are “Phishing” networks to trick people into joining their network by looking like the name of that location, then the hackers then have full access to your computer and data.
+There are “phishing” networks that trick people into joining their network by looking like the name of that location, the hackers then have full access to your computer and data.

-When joining a new public Wi-Fi network for the first time you will always want to choose this option:
+When joining a new public Wi-Fi network for the first time you will always want to choose the ‘Public Network’ option.

-When you’re at work or home you will almost certainly share files, folders & printers, so if you go to this location you can ensure the network discovery and file/printer sharing is turned off.
+When you’re at work or home you will almost certainly share files, folders & printers, yet on public Wi-Fi you defintely don’t want this.
+So, if you go to this location you can ensure the network discovery and file/printer sharing is turned off.

-It is best to leave these until at home, but if you must ensure you have two factor authentication.
+It is best to leave these until at home, but if it’s necessary, ensure you have enabled two factor authentication.
 These can be hardware or a mobile app as shown below.

 There is no reason to risk more than you have to!
 Most banks also offer secure apps you can use on your mobile device that are worth looking into.

 Speak to your bank to get the most secure option you can.

 When using Outlook, Thunderbird etc ensure the SSL settings are setup in your mail program.
 If not then people could potentially access username, password and almost anything else they want.